themost-framework/themost/README.md

         </div>
     </div>

-and start using AngularJS directives in any serve-side view.
+and start using AngularJS directives in any server-side view.

 The result of an HTTP action may be also a Promise of any object (including an instance of HttpResult class).